 Please do not hesitate to contact us for any enquiries.

 A Near Eastern stamp alabaster seal, finely carved in the shape of a lion head, most likely belonging to the late Uruk /Jemdet Nasr cultural assemblage, dated to circa 3500-2900 BC.
 The figure is cut in the form of half a lion’s protome: the left half of the head of the beast is perfectly rendered in three dimensions while the other half is flat.
-Simple and linear features combined with the precised and detailed representation of the anatomy are the principal characteristics of the animal representations of the late Uruk /Jemdet Nasr period.
-Here, for instance, the structure of the lion’s crane is entirely sculpted and the ear is prominently shown.
+Simple and linear features combined with a detailed anatomy are the principal characteristics of animal representations of the late Uruk /Jemdet Nasr period.
+Here, for instance, the structure of the lion’s head is entirely sculpted and the ear is prominently shown.
 The base is drilled with abstract shapes.

 Date: Circa 3800–2900 BC Condition: Fine, with slight irregularities on the surface.